CommandTech/2025-GompeiScout/README.md

 - [ ] Event checklist screen (Not having to load excess events that you don't care about)

-- [ ] Possibly remove sql (export to a txt or something excel can read)

 - [x] Select where controllers are located in base program (the addon made in 2024 but better and designed from the start)

+- [ ] Training mode or interface with sound cues

+--Match Preview Report\Website--
 - [ ] Modular data interface (be able to see what other teams also are looking at for data)

 - [ ] Alliance selection stuff (show the strengths of each alliance during alliance selection and hide teams that have been selected already)

-- [ ] Training mode or interface with sound cues

 - [ ] Paper scouting and drive team notes that only show up for our team